aormsby/Fork-Sync-With-Upstream-action/README.md

 2. Make sure the right local branch is checked out (`target_branch`)
 3. Add the upstream repo you listed
 4. Check if there are any new commits to sync (and prints any new commits as oneline statements)
-5. Pull from the upstream repo
+5. Sync from the upstream repo (generally by pulling)
 6. Push to the target branch of the target repo

 **Ta-da!**